MrBeast: Early life and education

-James Stephen Donaldson was born in Wichita, Kansas, on May 7, 1998.
-He was mainly raised in Greenville, North Carolina.
-He moved houses often and was under the care of au pairs because his parents, Susan Parisher and Charles Donaldson, worked long hours and served in the military.
+James Stephen Donaldson was born in Wichita, Kansas, on May 7, 1998, to Susan Parisher and Charles Donaldson.
+He was primarily raised in Greenville, North Carolina.
+He moved frequently and was often cared for by au pairs because his parents worked long hours and served in the military.
 His parents divorced in 2007.
 In 2016, Donaldson graduated from Greenville Christian Academy, a private evangelical Christian high school in the area.
 While at Greenville Christian, Donaldson played baseball as an outfielder for several years.
-He briefly attended Pitt Community College in Winterville, North Carolina before dropping out.
-After dropping out of university, Donaldson and his friends attempted to analyze and understand YouTube's recommendation algorithm to create viral videos.
+He was diagnosed with Crohn's disease as a teenager, which led him to stop playing sports.
+He briefly attended Pitt Community College in Winterville, North Carolina, before dropping out.

+After dropping out of college, Donaldson and his friends attempted to analyze and understand YouTube's recommendation algorithm to create viral videos.
 Donaldson recalled regarding this period, "There's a five-year point in my life where I was just relentlessly, unhealthily obsessed with studying virality, studying the YouTube algorithm.
 I woke up.
 I would order Uber Eats food.
 And then I would just sit on my computer all day just studying shit nonstop with [other YouTubers]."